 Creative thinking and creative thinkers are needed in those situations because it pushes out of that linear way of thinking.
 It encourages us to look at other perspectives and even open up to the idea of new solutions.

-Creative thinking is also important for other reasons.
-Examples are:
+Creative thinking is also important for other reasons:

 What Are the Creative Thinking Skills?